Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Toms River Animal Shelter is always looking for an extra hand to help care for the animals.
 To volunteer you must at least 18-years-old and complete all requirements on application, which can be filled out at the facility.
 Duties include dog walking, inside cat care, and inside/outside cleaning.
 After your application is reviewed, you will be contacted by the volunteer coordinator.

 We do not have a vet on staff; therefore we cannot provide this service.
 However, we can refer to East Coast Spay and Neuter Clinic in Toms River.
 Please contact the facility at 732-929-9449 for both prices and directions.

 Northern Ocean County Animal Facility in Jackson also offers periodic low-cost clinics.
 Please contact the facility at 732-657-8086 to for low-cost clinic dates and directions.

 If you should lose your pet, act quickly.
 Call all local shelters and veterinarians and post signs as soon as possible.
 When you call the shelters, you can file a lost report or visit the shelters in person since it is often difficult to describe most animals over the phone.

 Remember to license your pets and keep collar tags on them for immediate identification in the case they are lost.
-If your pet has been turned in to our shelter, the licensed owner will be charged a $16 impound fee and $4 per day thereafter and until they are claimed by rightful owner.
+If your pet has been turned in to our shelter, the licensed owner will be charged a $35 impound fee.

 Residents must register their pet at Toms River Board of Health, located in Town Hall.
 Please be aware since 1991, Toms River Township has required all cats and dogs be licensed like many other municipalities.
 Cats and dogs require a current rabies shot to be licensed.